raphaelreiss/Network_tour_of_mice_genetics/README.md

 ## Getting Started

-Find the notebook and the utils in the '''src''' folder
+Find the notebook and the utils in the `src` folder

 ### Prerequisites